 We are self-sufficient in our house heating system, using our own logs, meaning that there is always wood to process.
 The school week is very busy with lots of after school activities and sometimes at the weekends too.
-The children are very friendly and lively and like to interact with volunteers - chatting, playing sports, games and music.
-It is also always appreciated if volunteers are keen to show us the type of food they like to cook!
+It is always appreciated if volunteers are keen to show us the type of food they like to cook!
 We live in a large house in the countryside and help with general housework, tidying, cleaning and washing the dishes is always greatly appreciated.
 There is always grounds care, such as mowing, strimming, fencing, clearing etc needing done.
 Volunteers who come to stay really need to be able to take the initiative with regards to jobs around the place, once they have been shown and explained what they are.
 Also, it's really important to be open, dynamic, energetic, responsible, honest and patient.
 Finally, we are really happy to welcome volunteers whose first language is not English but we think it's very important for volunteers to feel completely comfortable to say when they don't understand so that we can all get the most out of the experience.
 Please read our profile and if you are interested in staying with us, we would love it if you could say what sort of jobs you think you would be good at.

 The most important aspect of the Workaway experience for us is meeting interesting, new people from different places who are also interested in communication and cultural exchange of ideas and experiences with us.
 Any volunteers who stay with our family will find out lots about Scottish and Highlands culture, particularly the traditional music scene but also the landscape, history, traditions and politics of modern Scotland.

-We have a self-contained "granny flat" with en-suite bathroom which is sometimes available and a large downstairs room with a double bed.
+We have a self-contained "granny flat" with en-suite bathroom which is sometimes available and a large downstairs room with a double bed and two single beds.
 There is a shower room downstairs opposite the large room.
 Wifi is available throughout the house.